deephaven/deephaven-core/README.md

 ### From Docker

 This is the easiest way to get started with Deephaven.
-For full instructions, see our [quickstart for Docker](https://deephaven.io/core/docs/tutorials/quickstart/).
+For complete instructions, see our [quickstart for Docker](https://deephaven.io/core/docs/tutorials/quickstart/).
 The table below shows installation dependencies.

 | Dependency     | Version  | OS      | Required/Recommended |
 | -------------- | -------- | --------| -------------------- |